Getting started

 simple_core_2:

-Notice that here we also declare how to node will be named.
-Ip core gen_simple_core_1.yaml will be named simple_core_1 in gui.
 Now we can start creating the design under the design section.
-Our design doesn’t have any parameters so we can skip this part and go straight into ports section.
-There we define connections between ip cores.
-In demo example there is only one connection - between gen_simple_core_1 and gen_simple_core_2.
-In our design it will look like below:
+The design doesn’t have any parameters set, so we can skip this part and go straight into the ports section.
+In there, the connections between IP cores are defined.
+In the demo example, there is only one connection - between simple_core_1 and simple_core_2.

 design: